stephenmirving/smthr/README.md

 ## Deployment

-Once it is finished it will be available more easily in NPM, but for now you will need to download the repo manually from here.
+Soon Smoother library will be available more easily with NPM.
+For now you will need to download the repo manually from here and copy the contents of the `./src` folder, the folders `smthr` and `betterize`.

-Copy the smthr folder into your project's directory with the rest of the scss files, probably within the 'sass' or 'scss' folder, or within one of the subdirectories of that folder (most commonly the 'vendor' subdirectory).
-From there, just use either the @use or @forward directive, depending on your project structure, for the '_smth.scss' file that is within the 'smth' folder at the top of your 'style.scss' file (or 'main.scss', or whatever you have named your main stylesheet) where the rest of your imports are.
+Copy the `smthr` folder into your project's directory in the folder where you keep the rest of your `.scss` files.
+This is probably in a `sass` or `scss` folder, or within one of the subdirectories of that folder (most commonly the `vendor` subdirectory).
+From there, just employ either the `@use` or the `@forward` directive (depending on your project's structure) at the top of your project's primary stylefile (such as `style.scss` or `main.scss`).
+These should directives load the `_smth.scss` file that is within the `smthr` folder

 **Like this:**